MicrosoftDocs/powerShell-Docs.sv-se/jea/role-capabilities.md

                      @{ Name = 'Restart-Service'; Parameters = @{ Name = 'DisplayName'; ValidateSet = 'DNS Server' } }
 }

-# Resulting permisisons for a user who belongs to both role A and B
+# Resulting permissions for a user who belongs to both role A and B
-# - The constraint in role B for the DisplayName parameter on Get-Service is ignored becuase of rule #4
+# - The constraint in role B for the DisplayName parameter on Get-Service is ignored because of rule #4
 # - The ValidateSets for Restart-Service are merged because both roles use ValidateSet on the same parameter per rule #5
 $mergedAandB = @{
     VisibleCmdlets = 'Get-Service',
                      @{ Name = 'Restart-Service'; Parameters = @{ Name = 'DisplayName'; ValidateSet = 'DNS Client', 'DNS Server' } }
 }
 ```

 **VisibleExternalCommands, VisibleAliases, VisibleProviders, ScriptsToProcess**